-Suicide bomber kills more than 40 in Yemen
+Suicide bomber kills more than 50 in Yemen, ISIS claims responsibility

 Story highlights

+- Bombing took place at a military base in the southern city of Aden

-- The attacker was able to enter the base dressed as a soldier, officials said.
+- The attacker was able to enter the base dressed as a soldier, officials said

-- The incident took place at a military base in the southern city of Aden
+Sanaa, Yemen (CNN)ISIS is claiming responsibility for a suicide bombing in Yemen Sunday that left dozens dead.

-Sanaa, Yemen (CNN)A suicide attack in the southern Yemeni city of Aden on Sunday killed at least 41 soldiers and injured others, two Yemeni senior security officials told CNN.
+The attack in the southern Yemeni city of Aden killed at least 52 soldiers and injured 34 others, two Yemeni senior security officials told CNN.

+ISIS made its claim in a statement published on Twitter and tweeted by several ISIS supporters.
+CNN cannot independently confirm this claim.

 Emergency trucks flooded the area of the attack and streets were closed down by military forces.
 The injured soldiers were taken to four hospitals in the city.